hellosky/IconPageIndicator/README.md

 Icon paging indicator widgets that are compatible with the ViewPager from the Android Support Library to improve discoverability of content.

 #Basic Usage
-1.Include this widget in your view, it usually looks like this,
+1.Include this widget in your view, it usually looks like this.
 <pre>&lt;android.support.v4.view.ViewPager
         android:id="@+id/pager"
         android:layout_width="match_parent"